ScheduledActionBuilder

 The identifier of the resource associated with the scaling policy.
 This string consists of the resource type and unique identifier.

 • ECS service - The resource type is service and the unique identifier is the cluster name and service name.
-Example: service/default/sample-webapp.
+Example: service/my-cluster/my-service.

 • Spot Fleet - The resource type is spot-fleet-request and the unique identifier is the Spot Fleet request ID.
 Example: spot-fleet-request/sfr-73fbd2ce-aa30-494c-8788-1cee4EXAMPLE.